Basic IUPAC Organic Nomenclature

 The E- / Z- (alkenes) and R- / S- (chirality centers) nomenclature methods for naming stereoisomers are based on the use of the Cahn-Ingold-Prelog priority rules used for naming stereocenters.

 These rules are used to establish the priority of the groups attached to the stereocenter and are based on atomic number, and the first point of difference.
-The rules are outlined below, specific examples are provided within the following pages for the different scenarios, see the links below.
+The rules are outlined below, and specific examples are provided within the following pages for the different scenarios, see the links below.

 Cahn-Ingold-Prelog priority rules